About Jonna Yarrington

 -- Intergenerational Exchange on Tangier Island, 1900-Present [Working Title].
 Doctoral Dissertation in Anthropology, University of Arizona.
 In Progress.

--- “The Certainty of Denial: Sea-Level Rise on a Sinking Island."
+-- “The Science Class and the Certainty of Denial: Sea-Level Rise on a Sinking Island."
 Article manuscript.

 2015 "Making Homes of Houses: Locating a Politics of Struggle in the 1926 Sears Roebuck Book of Modern Homes."
 Article manuscript.